odtu/EE463/Hardware-Project/README.md

 In this project you are required to make a controlled rectifier that will be used to drive a DC Motor.

- - Input: 3 Phase, or 1 Phase AC Grid Supply
+ - Power Input: 3 Phase, or 1 Phase AC Grid
  - Output: Adjustable DC Output

 You are free to choose any topology such as (but not limited to):